sashankg/enclave/README.md

 </p>

 ##What is this?
-This is a npm module you can install into a new project.
-It does all of the dirty work of compiling your JSX and ES2015 code into browser-ready JavaScript.
+An npm module which handles compiling your JSX and ES2015 code into browser-ready JavaScript.

 ##Why do I want this?
 If you've ever had to make a React app from scratch, you know it can be rough to set up.
-There are a lot of moving parts, it's nothing like dropping the Angular CDN into your index.html file and hitting run.
-There is a lot of configuration involved with React.
-Enclave takes away the configuration and replaces it with simplicity.
+Enclave removes the set up so you can focus on what's important, building your app.

 ##Who is this for?
-Primarily for people who are wanting to get started with React, and for people who want to greenfield a new React project quickly, but don't want to have someone else's boilerplate in their project, like you might find with a starter kit.
+Primarily for those who don't want to go through the hassle of setting up a React project but who still want to flexibility that a starter kit can't provide.

 ##Philosophy
 This project comes from a combination of two things, a complexity of configuring React applications with Webpack and Babel (especially for beginners), and my experience with compile-to-JavaScript languages, like Elm or CoffeeScript.

-I thought it would be nice to be able to write JSX and ES201* the same way I wrote Elm.
-Just do it, and let some magic happen behind the scenes to make it browser ready.
+I thought it would be nice to be able to write JSX and ES* the same way I wrote Elm.
+Just do it, and let some magic happen behind the scenes to make it browser compatible.

-With this approach in mind I started with the API I wanted for something like this.
+Enclave was created with this approach in mind.

 What I would like to do is eventually level enclave to the point where it maintains a sane API but is less reliant on Webpack, maybe even have it do the compiling as well.

-All in all, this is open experimentation, and not production worthy in any sense.
+All in all, this is open experimentation.
 Hopefully if you're wanting to get started with React you'll find Enclave is a helpful tool to get you up and running quickly.